bilalahhmedd/bilalahhmedd/README.md

 - 👋 Hi, I’m python developer with expertise in data engineering and machine learning.
 - 👀 I’m interested in working with startups to solve real world problems.
-- 🌱 I’m currently working as full time freelancer on upwork.
+- 🌱 I’m currently working as data engineer at HAMMOQ.inc (A Silicon Valley Startup) and part time freelancer on upwork.
 - 💞️ I’m looking to collaborate on big data projects.
 - 📫 You can reach me on bilal.ahhmedd@gmail.com.